Olive Oil from ImmoglieInformation & Updates On Our Olive Oil Production

 When olive oil oxidises (in natural sunlight or artificial lights or by being open to the air) some of the fatty acid molecules (usually found together in batches of 3) break away forming FFA – free fatty acids which are expressed as a percentage of oleic acid.
 This is the main criterion level for FFA set at 0.8% maximum – ie under 1% – by the IOC for its top oil designation of ‘Extra Virgin Olive Oil’.

-In addition, the full chemical analysis of our latest oil (copy and certificate can be seen below on a separate page) shows that the levels of all the allowable acids in the oil fat are well below the levels laid down by the IOC to be able to be included in the top designation – ‘Extra Virgin Olive Oil’ (EVOO).
+In addition, the full chemical analysis of our latest oil (copy and certificate can be seen below on a separate page) shows that the levels of all the allowable acids in the oil fat are below the levels laid down by the IOC to be able to be included in the top designation – ‘Extra Virgin Olive Oil’ (EVOO).

 Our oil is pure olive fruit juice sourced only from our own olive groves and those in and around Immoglie, so its origin is 100% Italian – not blended with inferior oils from other countries or with oil from previous ‘not so good years’.
 It has no additives and no preservatives.
-It is the first, cold, mechanical pressing, without the addition of chemicals, water or heat to extract the last drop of oil – as is practiced by many large producers – then calling the result ‘Olive Oil’ or ‘Virgin Olive Oil’ – much of which may have been imported from other countries – without controls – before blending, filtering and in many cases, extensive refining which may give the oil a slightly longer shelf life but also depletes any beneficial properties the oil may have had.
+It is the first, cold, mechanical pressing, without the addition of chemicals, water or heat to extract the last drop of oil – as is practiced by many large producers – then calling the result ‘Olive Oil’ or ‘Virgin Olive Oil’ – much of which may have been imported from other countries – without controls – before blending and in many cases filtering or extensive refining which may give the oil a slightly longer shelf life but also depletes any beneficial properties the oil may have had.

 UNFILTERED – Filtering removes some of the beneficial Polyphenols and therefore some of the goodness and beneficial properties of the oil but it also removes odours and mustiness – which point to an older rancid oil.
 With this in mind filtering is practiced by some producers and manufacturers after blending with old or ‘off’ and suspect oils to improve the appearance, smell and taste and to slightly extend its shelf-life.
 So our advice is to buy oils marked ‘unfiltered’ to be more sure that what you are getting has not been ‘doctored’ – assuming you can believe the wording ‘unfiltered’ on the label ….!